 How do I provide a sample for my genetic test?

 Samples can be collected via saliva or blood, depending on your preference.

 In some instances, a parent or guardian may provide informed consent so that a minor is able to receive diagnostic genetic testing for childhood-onset conditions.

 Can I order just the raw DNA results without the panel or recommendations?

 At this time we do not provide raw DNA files in the absence of a panel selection.
-However, if after testing you would like to receive a copy of your raw DNA results, we are able to provide these to you at that time.

 Does a patient have to resubmit a DNA test kit each time they order a new panel?

 One sample can be used when ordering multiple panels.
-Usually, we can run additional testing if requested by your provider.
+Usually, we can run additional testing if requested by a provider.
 Please contact our customer service team if you are looking to request additional testing for a patient.